 Questions You Should Ask

-Once you’ve chosen the daycare that’s right for your child and a good fit for your needs, have a sit down to go over some important packing questions.
+Once you’ve chosen the daycare that’s right for your child and a good fit for your needs, sit down to review some important packing questions.

 Do I need to pack lunch and snacks every day?